MASTER OF SCIENCE

 Electives (12 Credits)

 As a student in CUSP’s graduate programs, you will further customize your education with specialized CUSP electives in data science, domain applications, and civic analytics.
-Students take 4 elective offerings (12 credits) in the spring and summer.
+Students take 4 elective offerings (12 credits) throughout the program.

 Students may take up to two (6 credits) of non-CUSP data science or domain application electives from other schools across NYU, including but not limited to the Courant Institute of Mathematical Sciences, Stern School of Business, Wagner School of Public Service, and Tisch School of the Arts.